Hey there! Thanks so much for the great newsletters and all that you do on behalf of writers and editors.

 So, here’s my question, for both my work as a book editor and as a novelist starting to gather info on self-publishing (with BookLocker my prime choice right now) – I can find reams of writing on how to self-publish, promote, and sell novels, but what are the two or three (or more) resources you would recommend as absolutely essential to a self-publishing novelist?

 Thank you again for all your efforts.
 Best to you and yours!

 Four essential items a self-publishing author needs are:

-1. An affordable publisher who doesn’t gouge authors, who doesn’t take rights, who gives authors their production files, and who profits from book sales (not from setup fees).
+1. An affordable publisher that doesn’t gouge authors, that doesn’t take rights, that gives authors their production files, and that profits from book sales (not from setup fees).

 2. A good editor (please see the full list further below)

 3. A good cover design (our designer is excellent)

 You can see samples of Todd’s covers HERE.